neely/neely.github.io/_pages/patterns.md

 ### Pattern 3: JAMstack — GitHub as Database + CDN + CI/CD

 **What it is**
 A multi-file static site where GitHub itself plays every backend role: the JSON data file is the database, the GitHub API is the write endpoint, GitHub Actions is the processing pipeline, and Cloudflare Pages is the CDN/host.
-The result is a fully phone-operable, publicly readable, write-protected app with real image processing — no server, no cloud account beyond GitHub and Cloudflare free tiers.
+The result is a fully phone-operable app with real image processing — no server, no cloud account beyond GitHub and Cloudflare free tiers.
+Works equally well with a public or a private repo.

 **How it works**
 The app has two HTML pages and a clear separation of read vs. write:

-- **`index.html` (public reader)** — fetches `hikes.json` directly from `raw.githubusercontent.com` (no auth required, public repo).
+- **`index.html` (reader)** — fetches `hikes.json` (and every image path) relative to its own domain — same-origin, served by whatever's hosting the page.
+No auth needed, and no dependency on the repo being public: Cloudflare Pages serves these files whether the source repo is public or private.
 Renders entries as cards with swipeable photo galleries, stats, notes, and trail maps.
 A floating `+` button links to `add.html`.
 - **`add.html` (authenticated writer)** — handles creating and editing entries.
 On first use, a modal prompts for a GitHub Personal Access Token (PAT) with `repo` scope, which is stored in `localStorage`.
-All writes go through the GitHub Contents API (`api.github.com`) authenticated with that token.
+All writes go through the GitHub Contents API (`api.github.com`) authenticated with that token — this works identically regardless of repo visibility.
 The PAT is never sent anywhere except directly to GitHub over HTTPS.
 - **`hikes.json` (the database)** — a single JSON file committed to the repo.
 It is the entire data layer.
 Every hike is an entry in a top-level `hikes` array with a slug-based `id`, trail metadata, stats, notes, and paths to processed image assets.
 - **The image pipeline (GitHub Actions)** — uploading photos doesn't write them to their final location directly. `add.html` commits raw images to a `staging/{slug}/` folder, then updates `hikes.json` with the expected final asset paths.
 A GitHub Action (`process-images.yml`) triggers on any push touching `staging/`, runs Python/Pillow to resize images to 2000px long edge, convert to WebP (quality 75, method 6), apply EXIF rotation, strip metadata, compute aspect ratios, updates `hikes.json` with the ratios, and commits everything to `assets/images/{year}/{slug}/`.
-The browser then polls `raw.githubusercontent.com` waiting for the processed files to appear before redirecting to the journal.
+The browser then polls the same domain (not GitHub directly) waiting for the processed files to appear before redirecting to the journal.
-- **Hosting** — Cloudflare Pages connected to the GitHub repo.
+- **Hosting** — Cloudflare Pages connected to the GitHub repo (works with a private repo via Cloudflare's own GitHub App install — unrelated to the public `raw.githubusercontent.com` CDN).
 Every push auto-deploys.
-No build step — Cloudflare just serves the files.
+No build step.
 A custom domain is a CNAME record in Cloudflare DNS.
+- **Optional: going private** — flip the repo private and put a Cloudflare Access application (email + one-time PIN) in front of the custom domain *and* the auto-provisioned `.pages.dev` fallback domain (easy to forget the second one — it's an open back door if left ungated).
+No code changes required; the app never depended on the repo being public in the first place once reads are same-origin.
+The only tradeoff is a short Pages-redeploy delay after saving a new hike (same delay exists in the public version too — it's inherent to same-origin reads, not to Access).

 **File structure**

 ```
 hiking-journal/
-├── index.html                        # Public journal reader
+├── index.html                        # Journal reader
 ├── add.html                          # Authenticated add/edit form
 ├── hikes.json                        # The entire database
+├── trail_icon.png                    # Hosted favicon / iOS home screen icon
 ├── assets/images/{year}/{slug}/      # Processed WebP photos + maps
 ├── staging/                          # Temporary upload area (cleared by Action)
 └── .github/workflows/process-images.yml
 ```

 **Examples**
 - [neely/hiking-journal](https://github.com/neely/hiking-journal) — "Neely Trails": a family hiking journal with photos, stats, trail maps, and notes.
-Add/edit from any phone with the PAT saved.
+Private repo, gated with Cloudflare Access.
 Built ~April 14, 2026.
+- [neely/hiking-journal-template](https://github.com/neely/hiking-journal-template) — the public, no-personal-data template.
+Ships with a demo entry (Hillary and Norgay's first ascent of Everest, 29 May 1953), README screenshots of the main page/expanded card/edit screen, and a documented optional "Going Private" walkthrough.

 **Constraints (beyond global)**
-- Repo must be **public** for `index.html` to read `hikes.json` from `raw.githubusercontent.com` without auth.
-A private journal would require routing reads through the authenticated API too.
 - The PAT has `repo` scope — full read/write to the repo.
 It's powerful; treat it like a password.
 - The PAT is stored in `localStorage` on each device.
 Not secure against someone with physical access to the browser, but never exposed publicly.
 - GitHub Actions is unlimited for public repos; private repos have a 2,000 minutes/month free tier.
 The image processing Action is lightweight — typically under 30 seconds per run.
-- Cloudflare Pages CDN introduces a small propagation delay between a GitHub commit and the file being visible at the custom domain.
+- Cloudflare Pages introduces a small propagation delay between a GitHub commit and the file being visible at the custom domain — true whether the repo is public or private, since reads are always same-origin now.
 The browser polling loop in `add.html` accounts for this.
 - The concurrency block in the Action prevents race conditions when photos are uploaded in multiple bursts; a `git pull --rebase` at the start of the Action handles commit timing edge cases.

 **Limitations**
 - **Write latency** — saving a hike with photos takes 1–3 minutes: commit staging files one by one via API → commit `hikes.json` → wait for the Action (~30–60s) → poll for processed images.
 - **Single writer** — no conflict resolution.
 If two devices save simultaneously, the second commit will fail or overwrite the first.
 - **No real auth** — the PAT is all-or-nothing `repo` scope.
 No roles (viewer vs. editor), no per-user access.
+Cloudflare Access (if enabled) controls who can *reach* the site at all, but doesn't add roles within it.
 - **Deletion is incomplete** — deleting a hike removes it from `hikes.json` but leaves image files in `assets/images/`.
 The repo grows even if entries are deleted.
 - **GitHub as a database has limits** — the Contents API can't efficiently query or filter `hikes.json`.
 For hundreds of entries, parsing the whole file every page load becomes slow.
-- **No offline support** — reads require a network call to `raw.githubusercontent.com`.
+- **No offline support** — reads require a network call.
 No service worker or caching layer.

 **How it could be upgraded**
 - Add a `manifest.json` and service worker to make it a full PWA with offline reading.
 - Split `hikes.json` into per-year files or a file-per-hike to reduce payload as the journal grows.
 - Add drag-to-reorder on the photo upload list so hero shot selection is explicit.
-- Route reads through the authenticated API (and make the repo private) for a truly private journal.
 - Replace the PAT with GitHub OAuth (via a small Cloudflare Worker) to avoid storing a powerful token in `localStorage`.
-- Add a Cloudflare Worker as a thin write proxy to hide the PAT entirely from the browser.
+- Add a Cloudflare Worker as a thin proxy for both reads and writes to hide the PAT entirely from the browser and eliminate the Pages-redeploy delay — real infrastructure to maintain in exchange for convenience, not meaningfully more security once the repo is already private and Access-gated.

 ---

 ### Pattern 4: GitHub as Database — Multi-Audience, PAT-Gated Write, No Pipeline

 **What it is**
-A refinement of Pattern 3, stripped of the image processing pipeline and optimized for a two-audience app: a fully public read-only view for one group (kids) and a PAT-gated admin interface for another (parents).
+A refinement of Pattern 3, stripped of the image processing pipeline and optimized for a two-audience app: a read-only view for one group (kids) and a PAT-gated admin interface for another (parents).
 Key evolutions over Pattern 3: `sessionStorage`-only PAT handling, fine-grained PAT scoping, and optimistic UI updates that bypass CDN propagation delay.
+Currently running private, behind Cloudflare Access.

 **How it works**
 Two HTML files, two JSON files, one GitHub repo:

-- **`index.html` (kid dashboard)** — fetches `ledger.json` and `investments.json` directly from `raw.githubusercontent.com` (no auth, public repo).
+- **`index.html` (kid dashboard)** — fetches `ledger.json` and `investments.json` relative to its own domain — same-origin, no auth needed, no dependency on the repo being public.
 Computes balances on the fly by walking transactions sorted by date then sequence number — balances are never stored, always derived.
 Shows per-kid cards, transaction history with relative dates ("3 days ago"), date range filters, and live search.
 Designed to be bookmarked by kids.
 - **`bank.html` (parent admin)** — on every new browser session, a fullscreen prompt requires a GitHub PAT before anything renders.
 The token is validated against the GitHub API before the app loads.
 Stored in `sessionStorage` only — clears when the tab closes, never persists to `localStorage`.
 Add, edit, and delete transactions via bottom sheets.
 Update investment balances.
-All writes use the GitHub Contents API (fetch current SHA → patch in-memory ledger → PUT back).
+All writes use the GitHub Contents API (fetch current SHA → patch in-memory ledger → PUT back) — this already worked identically on a private repo, since it was never a public/anonymous read to begin with.
 The UI updates immediately from memory rather than re-fetching from the CDN, which sidesteps propagation delay entirely.
 - **`ledger.json`** — a flat array of all transactions for all kids.
 Balances are computed at runtime, never stored.
 Git commit history is the audit log — every write creates a descriptive commit (`Add transaction for Adam`, `Delete transaction adam-1 for William`).
 - **`investments.json`** — a separate flat array for investment account balances (SPY, Roth IRA, etc.) tracked alongside but excluded from spendable balance.
 - **Hosting** — Cloudflare Pages + custom domain via CNAME at the domain registrar.
 No build step.
+Repo is private; both the custom domain and the `.pages.dev` fallback are gated with Cloudflare Access (email + one-time PIN).

 **Examples**
 - [neely/kid-bank](https://github.com/neely/kid-bank) — "Neely Bank": a family banking ledger for tracking kids' allowances, spending, and investments.
 Two kids, two audiences, one JSON file.
 Built 2026.
+Private repo, gated with Cloudflare Access on both domains.

 **Constraints (beyond global)**
-- Repo must be public for `index.html` to read without auth.
 - Fine-grained PAT scoped to Contents read/write only — meaningfully tighter than the broad `repo`-scope PAT in Pattern 3.
 - `sessionStorage` only for the PAT — clears when the tab closes.
 On a phone, Face ID or device passcode protects the saved keychain entry.
 - No GitHub Action — writes go directly to the final JSON files, so there's no staging step or propagation delay to wait out on the write side.
-- Cloudflare CDN propagation delay still exists for the public `index.html` view, but the admin `bank.html` updates its UI from memory immediately.
+- Cloudflare CDN propagation delay still exists for the `index.html` view (same-origin read, same as Pattern 3), but the admin `bank.html` updates its UI from memory immediately.

 **Limitations**
-- **Public data** — `ledger.json` and `investments.json` are readable by anyone who finds the raw GitHub URL.
-Acceptable for a family fun ledger; not for anything sensitive.
 - **Single writer** — no conflict resolution if two sessions write simultaneously.
 - **No real audit trail UI** — Git history is the audit log, but there's no in-app way to view or search it.
 - **Data grows without pruning** — `ledger.json` accumulates every transaction forever.